disruptive-technologies/python-client/docs/content/examples/plot-temperatures.rst

    # Import disruptive package.
    import disruptive as dt

-Using a Service Account's credentials, all endpoints in the package can be authenticated at once by updating the :code:`dt.auth` variable with an Auth object.
+Using a Service Account's credentials, all endpoints in the package can be authenticated at once by updating the :code:`dt.default_auth` variable with an Auth object.

 .. code-block:: python

    # Authenticate the package using serviceaccount credentials.
-   dt.auth = dt.Auth.serviceaccount(
+   dt.default_auth = dt.Auth.serviceaccount(
        key_id=os.environ.get('DT_SERVICE_ACCOUNT_KEY_ID', ''),
        secret=os.environ.get('DT_SERVICE_ACCOUNT_SECRET', ''),
        email=os.environ.get('DT_SERVICE_ACCOUNT_EMAIL', ''),